-An SDP in the Mechatronics Engineering program is a two-semester course in which students form teams, usually of 2-3 members, select a design project based on their interests, and are supervised by two faculty members, one from the Department of Electrical Engineering (EE) and one from the Department of Mechanical Engineering
+An SDP in the Department of Electrical Engineering is a two-semester course in which students form teams, usually of 2-3 members, select a design project based on their interests, and are supervised by one or more faculty members.
+SDP I course is offered in the Fall semester, and SDP II in the following Spring semester.

-A student is eligible to request registration in SDP I, if the following criteria are satisfied:
+A student is eligible to request registration in SDP I, which is offered only in Fall semesters, if the student satisfies the following criteria:

-1) Successfully passed the following 200 core courses: ELEC 201, ELEC231, ELEC 261, ELEC262, MECH 210, MECH 223, and MECE 212.

-Note: Courses with incomplete (I) grade will be considered as not passed.

-2) The academic plan from the student's advisor shows that she can graduate within a maximum of three (3) semesters starting on the semester of the requested SDP I registration (For example: the Fall semester for registering SDP I, the Spring semester for registering SDP II, and - if needed - a final Fall semester right after).
+- Successfully passed all ELEC 200 core courses (ELEC 212 Electric Circuits II, ELEC 213 Electric Circuits II Laboratory, ELEC 231 Fundamentals of Electronics, ELEC 261 Digital Systems Design, and ELEC 262 Digital System Design Laboratory.
+Note: Courses with incomplete (I) grade will be considered as not passed. - 2) The academic plan from the student's advisor shows that he/she can graduate within a maximum of three (3) semesters starting on the Fall semester of the requested SDP I registration (i.e., the Fall semester for registering SDP I, the Spring semester for registering SDP II, and if needed a final Fall semester right after).
 This cannot include any Summer or Winter plans whether inside or outside Qatar University.